avidito/swifind/doc/swipl_doc.md

 Activity is `swipl` command or function.
 It will be validated and translated to Python function sequence.
 Some activity need arguments.
 Activity and each arguments separated with one whitespace.
 Below are the list of activity in `swipl`:

 ### `ORIGIN`
-`origin` is command to tell `Catfish` where is the starting point. `origin` must be placed at the first line of each plan.
+`origin` is a command to tell `Catfish` where is the starting point. `origin` must be placed at the first line of each plan.

 Rule:
+- must be defined as the first activity.
 - must be called with one argument: `URL`.
 - `URL` argument must be a string, contain website's URL (without any quotation mark).
+- must be defined as the first activity.

 Example:
 ```sh